 Diversity & Inclusion: The rising cohorts of Ph.D. students in anthropology are increasingly diverse, in terms of race, gender, immigration status, age, disabilities, and family responsibilities.
 To best serve Ph.D. students’ learning needs, our distinguished faculty is racially-diverse, gender balanced, and represents a range of career stages and anthropology programs nationally.
 NSF CAMP is accommodating of students’ individual needs, including disabilities and family responsibilities.
 All are welcome and all are asked to contribute to creating an environment that supports every student.

-Program dates & commitment: In 2023, NSF CAMP will be held online from May 10th–May26th.
+Program dates & commitment: In 2023, NSF CAMP was held online from May 10th–May26th.
 Additional meetings will occur on March 24th, April 14th, and May 5th.
-All CAMP activities will be online.
+All CAMP activities were online but the CAMP 2025 iteration may be a different format.
 Students can expect to be engaged full-time in learning, research, and mentorship activities during for three weeks, just as they would be at in-person CAMP.
 Instruction and mentorship will be conducted in synchronous and asynchronous modes.
 Students should prepare to be available online while CAMP is in session.
 NSF CAMP is an intensive, immersive learning experience.